dhappy/TRWBL/MetaCartel Grant Proposal Ⅱ.md

 * Raise the social capital to allow Biden to cease the dropping of all bombs.
 * Found a church based on a real, but internal, Holy Spirit.
 * Form a Caliphate to own the spaces.
 The decision-makers should be more than 50% XX females.
 * Organize the livestreamed search for the leadership of the armed groups in the world.
+Provide them with secure communications devices and broker a cessation of armed conflict.
+* With the copious coffers of the US & world militaries, we should have little trouble finishing hunger, homelessness, and boredom.

 # Problem